STC Orlan-10

-The Orlan-10 (Орлан-10) is a reconnaissance, unmanned aerial vehicle (UAV) developed by the Special Technology Center (STC) in Saint Petersburg for the Russian Armed Forces.
-The Orlan-10 features a composite hull that reduces its radar signature.
+The Orlan-10 (Орлан-10) is a reconnaissance unmanned aerial vehicle (UAV) developed by the Special Technology Center (STC) in Saint Petersburg for the Russian Armed Forces.
+The Orlan-10 features a composite fuselage that reduces its radar signature.

 Drones are usually deployed in groups of two or three; the first is used for reconnaissance at a height of 1000 to 1500 m, the second for electronic warfare and the third as a data relay.
 One system can include up to five vehicles.
-The price for one system (including 2 drones, a portable launch complex, a control station and a set of spare parts) is reportedly 5 million rubles, or ~US$160,000 (FY 2013).

-Over 50 UAVs were delivered for export in 2021 to Russia's allies.
-It has seen action in Ukraine, Syria, Libya and Nagorno-Karabakh.
-According to media reports, an updated variant of Orlan-10 tactical UAV was to enter service with the Russia's ground forces in 2020.
-The updated variant is expected to have a laser designator to allow it to pinpoint targets for precision-guided artillery and aircraft munitions.
+In 2020, a larger Orlan-30 version was introduced, with a laser designator option to increase the effectiveness of other precision weapons, following testing in 2019.
+Its export version was first presented in August 2023.

+Production history

 More than 1,000 Orlan-10s have been produced (2018), with 11 different variations.
 More Orlan-10s and 30s were ordered in August 2022.

+The price for one system (including 2 drones, a portable launch complex, a control station and a set of spare parts) was reportedly 5 million rubles ($150,000) in 2013.

+Over 50 Orlan UAVs were delivered for export in 2021 to Russia's allies.
+It has seen action in Ukraine, Syria, Libya and Nagorno-Karabakh.